vertec-io/bevy_eventwork/crates/eventwork_client/README.md

 ## Overview

 eventwork_client is a reactive Leptos library for building web UIs that display and edit ECS components synchronized from Bevy servers via `eventwork_sync`.
-It's designed for control panels, dashboards, and web-based tools for robotics, industrial automation, and multiplayer games.
+It's designed for control panels, dashboards, and web-based tools for robotics, industrial automation, and networked applications.

 ### Key Features